dmassey-cpu/Holderlins-Madness/hislegacy.md

 The politically contradictory interpretations of the poet as a prophet extended to the national scale as well.
 During the latter half of World War II, the Nazi regime often praised Hölderlin and his work as “pure,” using his poems as a source of consolation to a failing war effort.
 The Hölderlin Society printed poems to be sent with the supplies that were distributed to Wehrmacht soldiers on the Eastern Front.
 Pro-Soviet German Communists like playwright and poet Bertolt Brecht invoked Hölderlin as a revolutionary against the anti-communist nationalism of the Nazis.
 This reinterpretation of Hölderlin as a prophet across the political spectrum led to a reassessment of his late work as holding not only intellectual value but a national significance for German culture as a whole.
 While not every admir er agreed with Hellingrath’s interpretation of the poet, they ultimately drew on the work he had done to redeem the poet from historical obscurity.
 Hölderlin was no longer remembered as a madman and a failure, a man who produced low-quality works, but as a prophet of a world that came long after his death.[^note20]

-{% include figure.html class="right" width="33%" caption="Poet and playwright Bertolt Brecht, who claimed Hölderlin as a predecessor to German communism" image-path="scrollstory/images/bertolt-brecht-1.jpg" %}
+{% include figure.html class="middle" width="110%" caption="A statue of Hölderlin overlooking the Neckar river" image-path="scrollstory/images/holderlin-statue-neckar-river.jpg" %}

 [^note5]: Wilhelm Waiblinger, “Friedrich Hölderlin’s Life, Poetry and Madness,” in We Are Like Fire: Waiblinger and Hesse on Hölderlin, ed. and trans.
 Eric Miller (ELS Editions, 2007), p.
 127.
 [^note6]: Waiblinger, “Friedrich Hölderlin’s Life, Poetry and Madness,” p.
 134.